Pantomime: 1837 to the end of the harlequinade

 Despite its visible decline by 1836, the pantomime still fought to stay alive.
 After 1843, when theatres other than the original patent theatres were permitted to perform spoken dialogue, the importance of the silent harlequinade began to decrease, while the importance of the fairy-tale part of the pantomime increased.
 Two writers who helped to elevate the importance and popularity of the fairy-tale portion of the pantomime were James Planché and Henry James Byron.
-They emphasized puns and humorous word play, a tradition that continues in pantomime today.
+They emphasized puns and humorous wordplay, a tradition that continues in pantomime today.
 As manager of Drury Lane in the 1870s, Augustus Harris produced and co-wrote a series of extraordinarily popular pantomimes, focusing on the spectacle of the productions, that pushed this transition by emphasizing comic business in the pantomime opening and grand processionals.
 By the end of the 19th century, the harlequinade had become merely a brief epilogue to the pantomime, dwindling into a brief display of dancing and acrobatics.
 It lingered for a few decades longer but finally disappeared, although a few of its comic elements had been incorporated into the pantomime stories.
 The last harlequinade was played at the Lyceum Theatre in 1939.
 Well-known pantomime artists of this era included William Payne, his sons, the Payne Brothers, Vesta Tilley, Dan Leno, Herbert Campbell, Little Tich, Clarice Mayne, Dorothy Ward and Cullen and Carthy.